 I’d like to welcome guest blogger, Trace Embry.
 Take a look at his bio at the end of this post and you’ll see why he knows what he’s talking about in this article.

-If you’re pulling your hair out because communication2your adolescent is glued to technology or an electronic screen of some sort, then this is for you.
+If you’re pulling your hair out because your adolescent is glued to technology or an electronic screen of some sort, then this is for you.
 It will open your eyes to what’s really going on.

 “Have you ever wondered why kids, today, are so easily bored?
 Why they can’t walk across the street or do homework without headphones?
 Why they appear to be addicted to anything with a screen or keyboard?